 Porter Hoagland, senior research specialist, WHOI; SEA faculty member

-Rene Francolini, researcher, WHOI
+Rene Francolini, Research Assistant, Govindarajan laboratory, WHOI

 This morning we sailed from the Bermuda exclusive economic zone (EEZ) into the “area beyond national jurisdiction” (aka the “high seas”) in deepwater (about 5,000 meters) on the Cramer.
 Our progress is marked by twice-a-day collections of ocean water as well as surface and deep-ocean net tows.
 It was an occasion for the first meeting on the high seas of the marine policy class, providing an opportunity to discuss the current negotiations at the United Nations on a new treaty governing conservation of the biological diversity of the high seas.